Thermal radiation: Overview

 The distribution of power that a black body emits with varying frequency is described by Planck's law.
 At any given temperature, there is a frequency fmax at which the power emitted is a maximum.
 Wien's displacement law, and the fact that the frequency is inversely proportional to the wavelength, indicates that the peak frequency fmax is proportional to the absolute temperature T of the black body.
 The photosphere of the sun, at a temperature of approximately 6000 K, emits radiation principally in the (human-)visible portion of the electromagnetic spectrum.
 Earth's atmosphere is partly transparent to visible light, and the light reaching the surface is absorbed or reflected.
 Earth's surface emits the absorbed radiation, approximating the behavior of a black body at 300 K with spectral peak at fmax.
 At these lower frequencies, the atmosphere is largely opaque and radiation from Earth's surface is absorbed or scattered by the atmosphere.
 Though about 10% of this radiation escapes into space, most is absorbed and then re-emitted by atmospheric gases.
 It is this spectral selectivity of the atmosphere that is responsible for the planetary greenhouse effect, contributing to global warming and climate change in general (but also critically contributing to climate stability when the composition and properties of the atmosphere are not changing).

-The incandescent light bulb has a spectrum overlapping the black body spectra of the sun and the earth.
-Some of the photons emitted by a tungsten light bulb filament at 3000 K are in the visible spectrum.
-Most of the energy is associated with photons of longer wavelengths; these do not help a person see, but still transfer heat to the environment, as can be deduced empirically by observing an incandescent light bulb.
-Whenever EM radiation is emitted and then absorbed, heat is transferred.
-This principle is used in microwave ovens, laser cutting, and RF hair removal.